MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/buildsemanticskills.md

 * `TestSkill.SloganMaker()` generates a slogan for a specific kind of shop in NYC
 * `TestSkill.SummmarizeBlurb()` creates a short summary of a specific blurb

 Next, we'll show you how to make a more powerful skill by introducing SK prompt templates.
+But before we do so, you may have noticed the `config.json` file.
+That's a special file for customizing how you want the function to run so that its performance can be tuned.
+If you're eager to know what's inside that file you can go [here](configurefunctions) but no worries — we'll take you there at the end of this section anyways.
+Let's keep going!

 ## Writing a more powerful, "templated" prompt